Tramshy/sts-map-generator/README.md

 #### Methods
 * Awake
   - The `Awake` method is being used by the class to initialize some values.
 If the `Awake` method is needed, call `base.Awake` in the override method, unless you want to handle initialization yourself.
-The `OnDisable` method is also already in use, depending on if `DOTween` is installed for a project, and can be overridden in the same way.
 * SetAvailability
   - Determines whether or not the node is available to be selected.
 Simply sets the `isAvailable` field and calls `SetAvailabilityVisuals`.
 * SetAvailabilityVisuals